Get

 Grooming

-The Maine Coon also has a long-haired coat that is made to endure the cold; however, it doesn’t require as much attention as the Norwegian Forest Cat.
-Their coats can be typically self-maintained, but a gentle combing twice a week helps them stay in their best shape.
+The Maine Coon also has a long-haired coat that is made to endure the cold; however, it doesn’t always require as much attention as the Norwegian Forest Cat.
+While they are proficient groomers themselves, they still require a gentle combing 2-3 times per week to help them stay in their best shape.

 Like other cats, they will require appropriate tooth and nail care and will benefit greatly from visiting a professional groomer if you have trouble trimming your pet’s nails.